NBISweden/workshop-RNAseq/labs/R_intro.md

 	> install.packages("gplots")

 After installation, the package is stored in a location on your computer called the R package library.
-Packages are loaded from this library using the function *library*:
+Packages are loaded from this library using the function `library()`:

 	> library("gplots")

-One useful function in the *gplots* package is *heatmap.2*, which plots heatmaps with dendrograms.
+One useful function in the *gplots* package is `heatmap.2()`, which plots heatmaps with dendrograms.
 Since we have installed and loaded the *gplots* package, we can now use this function.
 Let's try it with a matrix of random, normally distributed values:

-	> heatmap.2( matrix(rnorm(180), ncol=6) )
+	> heatmap.2(matrix(rnorm(180),ncol=6))

 Note that you only need to install a package once.
-The next time you start R, you can run *library("gplots")* directly, because the package has already been installed.
+The next time you start R, you can run `library("gplots")` directly, because the package has already been installed.
 If you upgrade to a new version of R, you may have to reinstall packages.

 ### Installing packages from BioConductor

-To install packages from BioConductor, you first have to load a function *biocLite.R* from BioConductor and then use that function to install the packages.
+To install packages from BioConductor, you first have to load a function `biocLite()` from BioConductor and then use that function to install the packages.
 That is done in two lines of code:

 	> source("https://bioconductor.org/biocLite.R")